 When a waterproofing specialist installs a sump pump, they're thinking about the entire system: the French drain channels that collect water from your foundation walls and footing, the sump pit that receives that water, the pump that pushes it out, and the discharge line that carries it away from your home.

 Every one of those components needs to work together.
 The pump has to be sized correctly for the volume of water your home actually deals with, and that depends on your soil conditions, water table depth, lot grading, and drainage patterns.
-In Mercer and Crawford counties, where clay-heavy soils and high water tables are common, getting these details right is the difference between a dry basement and a flooded one.
+In Mercer and Crawford counties, where the dominant glacial soils (Ravenna, Frenchtown, Canfield, Conneaut series) hold perched seasonal water tables within inches of the surface for half the year, getting these details right is the difference between a dry basement and a flooded one.

 A waterproofing specialist understands all of these factors because they work with them every day.